 This may explain why Antarctica is suddenly so “hot” among passionate photographers.

-But, as we’ve all been reading in the news with alarming frequency—there’s also a ticking time bomb in the form of climate change, which is having known, and unknown, consequences on the Antarctic ecosystem.
-Will the icescapes and wildlife as we know it today still be there tomorrow, for all to see?
+But, as we’ve all been reading in the news with alarming frequency—there’s also a ticking time bomb in the form of climate change, which has known, and unknown consequences for the Antarctic ecosystem.
+Will the icescapes and wildlife as we know it today still be there tomorrow for all to see?
 For sure, there’s still time to experience all its wonders—but for how long, nobody knows for sure.

-With today’s ice-strengthened ships, modern technology, and the sheer amount of experience sailing in Antarctica waters, the journey is safer, smoother, and easier to experience than ever before.
+With today’s ice-strengthened ships, modern technology, and the sheer amount of experience sailing in Antarctica waters, the journey is safer, smoother, and easier to experience than ever.